sanju-2006/Module-6/COUNTER CLASS.md

 ---

 ### AIM
-created two classes Ferrari and BMW.
+Python program to create two classes Ferrari and BMW.
 They have the same instance method names fuel_type() and max_speed().
 However, we have not linked both the classes nor have we used inheritance.
 Pack two different objects into a tuple and iterate through it using a car variable.